wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-component-versioning.md

 See [HDInsight release notes](/documentation/articles/hdinsight-release-notes) for additional release notes on the latest versions of HDInsight.

-### Select a version when provisioning an HDInsight cluster
+### Select a version when creating an HDInsight cluster

 When creating a cluster through the HDInsight Windows PowerShell cmdlets or the HDInsight .NET SDK, you can choose the version for the HDInsight Hadoop cluster by using the "Version" parameter.